 This course introduces students to the most influential philosophers of the 17th and 18th centuries, including Descartes, Princess Elisabeth, Malebranche, Spinoza, Leibniz, Locke, Berkeley, Hume, Reid, and Kant.
 Along the way, we consider whether there is an external world and, if so, what it is like and how we acquire knowledge about it.

 This course helps students improve their ability to identify and evaluate the arguments they encounter every day.
 After learning the fundamentals of good reasoning, including some basic formal logic, students learn how to identify cases of bad reasoning, specifically those that appear in formal arguments, informal arguments, analogical arguments, and statistical arguments.

 This course introduces students to some ethical questions and identifies some potential answers to them.
-We consider specific questions like whether we have a moral obligation to donate money to poverty relief and whether we are morally permitted to buy and eat factory-farmed meat, among others.
-We also consider more general questions like what makes our lives go well, whether there are any moral rules, and, if so, what they are.
+We consider practical questions such as whether we have a moral obligation to donate money to poverty relief and whether we are morally permitted to buy and eat factory-farmed meat.
+We also consider theoretical questions such as what makes our lives go well, whether there are any moral rules, and, if so, what they are.

 This course introduces students to some philosophical questions that arise within the United States legal system and identifies some potential answers to those questions.
 For example, we investigate the relationship between the law and morality, how to interpret the law, what sorts of speech should be protected, what counts as equal protection, who we should punish, and why we should punish them.